Proper actions and decompositions in equivariant K-theory: Introduction

 \section{Introduction}

-Let $G$ be a group, the (complex) representation theory of $G$ has been largely studied because it encodes many properties associated to $G$.
-Unfortunately, representation theory of $G$ could be difficult to describe in elemental terms directly.
-Presently, there is an interesting approach in order to describe the irreducible representations of a locally compact $G$ in terms of the projective representations of a normal subgroup $A$: the beautiful theory known as \textit{Mackey machine} \cite{Mac}.
+Let $G$ be a group; the (complex) representation theory of $G$ has been extensively studied because it encodes many properties associated with $G$.
+Unfortunately, the representation theory of $G$ can be difficult to describe in elemental terms directly.
+Currently, an interesting approach exists to describe the irreducible representations of a locally compact $G$ in terms of the projective representations of a normal subgroup $A$: the theory known as the \textit{Mackey machine} \cite{Mac}.

-In this paper we generalize the Mackey machine's ideas to the context of finite dimensional $G$-vector bundles over proper $G$-spaces, with $G$ a Lie group and where the normal subgroup $A$ is compact and acts trivially on the base space obtaining a natural decomposition in equivariant K-theory.
+In this paper, we use the ideas behind Mackey machine in order to generalize some of them to the context of finite dimensional $G$-vector bundles over proper $G$-spaces, with $G$ a Lie group and where the normal subgroup $A$ is compact and acts trivially on the base space.
+This approach results in a natural decomposition in equivariant K-theory.

-More specifically, consider an extension and let $\Irr(A)$ the space of isomorphism classes of irreducible representations of $A$ (with the discrete topology), there is an action of $G$ (and $Q$) over $\Irr(A)$ given by conjugation (see Section \ref{sectiona}).
-Let $[\rho]\in \Irr(A)$ and $G_{[\rho]}$ (respectively $Q_{[\rho]}$) be the isotropy group of $[\rho]$ under the mentioned action, we construct $S^1$-central extensions (see Prop. \ref{notwist}) and That codifies the obstruction to $\rho$ can be lifted to an irreducible representation of $G_{[\rho]}$.
+More specifically, consider an extension and let $\Irr(A)$ be the space of isomorphism classes of irreducible representations of $A$ (with the discrete topology); there is an action of $G$ (and $Q$) on $\Irr(A)$ given by conjugation (see Section \ref{sectiona}).
+Let $[\rho]$ be an element of $\Irr(A)$ and $G_{[\rho]}$ (respectively $Q_{[\rho]}$) be the isotropy group of $[\rho]$ under the mentioned action; we construct $S^1$-central extensions and that encode the obstructions of lifting $\rho$ to a representation of $G_{[\rho]}$ (see Prop. \ref{notwist}).

-Using both extensions we can decompose a $G$-vector bundle $E$ over a proper $G$-space $X$ where $A\subseteq G$ is a compact normal subgroup acting trivially over $X$ as follows:
+Using both extensions, we can decompose a $G$-vector bundle, $E$, over a proper $G$-space, $X$, where $A\subseteq G$ is a compact normal subgroup acting trivially over $X$ as follows: